Little Lantern Rayflower

 Striking conical heads of beautiful golden-yellow flowers rise above rounded dark green foliage that is coarse and airy; an excellent choice for the middle of a border and especially to accent a pond

 Little Lantern Rayflower features bold spikes of yellow flowers rising above the foliage from mid to late summer.
 Its large serrated heart-shaped leaves remain dark green in color throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Little Lantern Rayflower is an herbaceous perennial with a rigidly upright and towering form.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.